EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Evaluation

-To measure the overhead of context switch for \ourth{}, we run different workloads using one \ourth{} per GPU, with and without context switch for \oursys{}.
-Note that, with context switch disabled, \oursys{} is not able to produce the accuracy-consistent result same as DDP.
-As shown in Figure~\ref{fig:exp_context_switch}, the overheads of context switch for \oursys{} in most cases are almost negligible, the maximum being 1\% for Bert.
-This is because \oursys{} carefully sources the non-determinism and records only the determinism-critical states rather than tensors or operators, as described in Section~\ref{sec:nondeterminism}.

-We further measure the gradient copy and synchronization overhead that \oursys{} might introduce by comparing \oursys{} and DDP.
-In this experiment, DDP is configured to run on 8 V100 GPUs, while \oursys{} executes 8 \ourth{}s on one V100 GPU.
-Each configuration runs for 50 mini-batches.
-We skip the first 10 mini-batches for warm-up and record the average mini-batch time for both DDP and \oursys{}.
-Besides, \oursys{} further records the time of executing the first 7 \ourth{}s and divide it by 7 for plotting (\ie{}, EST 0-6 in Figure~\ref{fig:exp_gradient_worker}).
-For the first 7 \ourth{}s, they only perform computation and copy the generated gradients through D2H operations.
-For the last \ourth{} (EST 7), the gradients require synchronization, which is similar to PyTorch DDP.
-We normalize the recorded times by that of DDP for each workload and the results are shown in Figure~\ref{fig:exp_gradient_worker}.

-It is somewhat surprising that \oursys{} is always faster or compatible in performance, for both the first 7 \ourth{}s and the last one.
-For EST 0-6, this is due to the overlapping of gradient copy and the backward pass as well as the forward pass of next \ourth{}.
-The time of the last \ourth{} is also shorter than DDP mainly because in \oursys{}, when the last \ourth{} is doing gradient synchronization, the other replicas of gradients are already ready there.
-However, in DDP, it is hard to ensure the gradients are simultaneously produced among all workers, which could induce potential delays.
-Therefore, the gradient copy and synchronization of \oursys{} is efficient compared to PyTorch DDP.
-Besides, if EasyScale uses the same number of GPUs as DDP, it shows comparable performance, because only one \ourth{} resides on each GPU and the gradient copy is not needed.
+We further measure the gradient copy and synchronization overhead that the EST abstraction might introduce. \oursys{} is configured to execute 8 ESTs on 1 GPU, while DDP runs on 8 GPUs.
+To ensure accurate results, we skip the first 10 mini-batches for warm-up and recorded the average execution time of each EST. EST 0-6 asynchronously copies the generated gradients through D2H operations, and EST 7 performs gradient synchronization similar to DDP.
+Surprisingly, as shown in Figure~\ref{fig:exp_gradient_worker}, \oursys{} achieves superior or competitive performance compared to DDP.
+For EST 0-6, this is because of the overlapping between gradient copy and the backward computation as well as the forward computation of next EST. For EST 7, this is because when EST 7 starts gradient synchronization, the other replicas of gradients (EST 0-6) are already ready for synchronization.
+In contrast with our findings in \oursys{}, it is difficult to ensure simultaneous production of gradients among all workers in DDP, which could lead to potential delays.
+Besides, when only one EST resides on each GPU, the gradient copy is not needed, and \oursys{} shows competitive performance to DDP.

-What's more, we further measure the advantage of data worker sharing optimization among the above models with 8 EasyScaleThreads.
-With data worker sharing enabled, the training time of the first mini-batch has decreased to 32.9\% on average.
-Because this optimization can reduce the number of required data workers distinctly (\eg, reduced from 32 to 4), thus lowering the launching time at elasticity.